-- 7. The ISU prepared, supported and carried out follow-up activities associated with ten meetings of the Coordinating Committee.
-During the Coordinating Committee meetings, particularly the initial meetings in 2015, close attention was placed on the resources of the ISU with the ISU providing updates to members concerning the ISU's financial situation as well as actions that were being taken to address the lack of predictability concerning contributions, including a series of meetings with donors. - 8.
-The ISU met on numerous occasions with individual committees to assist them in carrying out their work plans and advise them on preparations for the 2015 intersessional meetings and the Fourteenth Meeting of the States Parties as well as activities that could be undertaken on the margins of the meeting.
-The ISU provided advice on implementation of the Maputo Action Plan supported their efforts in fulfilling their mandate and assisted in preparing customised letters addressed to individual States Parties to encourage their participation in the 25-26 June intersessional meetings.
-In total, 88 States, numerous international and non-governmental organizations and 348 delegates were registered to participate in these meetings. - 9.
-The ISU supported the Committees on Article 5 Implementation in holding bi-lateral meetings, with numerous representatives of States Parties, including several directors of mine action centres, in the process of implementing Article 5.
-In particular, the Committee met with those States Parties that had indicated would be requesting an extension of their Article 5 deadlines as well as those whose deadlines were approaching and one State Party that was in a position to declare completion of its Article 5 obligations.
+- 8. The ISU prepared, supported and carried out follow-up activities associated with ten meetings of the Coordinating Committee.
+During the Coordinating Committee meetings, particularly the initial meetings in 2015, close attention was placed on the resources of the ISU with the ISU providing updates to members concerning the ISU's financial situation as well as actions that were being taken to address the lack of predictability concerning contributions, including a series of meetings with donors. - 9.
+The ISU met on numerous occasions with individual committees to assist them in carrying out their work plans and advise them on preparations for the 2015 intersessional meetings and the Fourteenth Meeting of the States Parties as well as activities that could be undertaken on the margins of the meetings.
+The ISU provided advice on implementation of the Maputo Action Plan, supported their efforts in fulfilling their mandate and assisted in preparing customised letters addressed to individual States Parties to encourage their participation in the 25-26 June intersessional meetings.
+In total, 88 States, numerous international and non-governmental organisations and 348 delegates were registered to participate in these meetings. - 10.
+The ISU supported the Committee on Article 5 Implementation in holding bilateral meetings with numerous representatives of States Parties, including several directors of national mine action centres, in the process of implementing Article 5.
+In particular, the Committee met with those States Parties that had indicated would be requesting an extension of their Article 5 deadlines as well as those whose deadlines were approaching and one State Party that was in a position to declare completion of its Article 5 obligations. - 11.
+The ISU supported the Committee on Article 5 Implementation by facilitating meetings with expert demining organisations including the HALO Trust on 13 January 2015, with Norwegian People's Aid on 17 February 2015 and with the Mines Advisory Group on 18 February 2015.
+These meetings offered the Committee a greater understanding of the challenges currently faced by organisations in the field.
+This also provided an opportunity for the Committee to learn more about the status of mine clearance in States where these organisations are operational. - 12.
+The ISU provided ongoing support to the Committee on Article 5 Implementation in drafting correspondence for the Committee's Chair to States Parties requesting extensions of their Article